The Greens (Poland): History

+Electoral History

 European Parliament election of 2004

 In the 2004 European Parliament election, the Greens received 0.27% of the votes.

 Polish presidential election of 2005

 In the 2005 presidential election, the Greens supported Marek Borowski, the chairman of the SDPL, who received 10.33% of the votes.

 Polish local elections of 2006

-In the 2006 local elections, the Greens structured themselves decided on the formula for the start of elections (because the party's national authorities rejected the invitation to the alliance of the Left and Democrats).
+In the 2006 local elections, the Greens structured themselves and decided on the formula for the start of elections (because the party's national authorities rejected the invitation to the alliance of the Left and Democrats).
 The independent list of the Greens in Warsaw received 11 210 votes (1.68%) and 7th place out of 14.
 Less than 1% of support was obtained in Wrocław and Gdańsk by the local committees co-created by the Greens with Young Socialists.
 In other cities, people associated with the party were candidates from local, mainly non-party lists or the Left and Democrats coalition.